Iraneus/betamedneed/how.md

 bodyClass: page-about
 ---

-## Getting information
+## Making a Request

-You can make requests and ask questions on 76 630 248 (Call/SMS/Whatsapp) or email ask@medneed.com.
+You can make requests on 76 630 248 (Call/SMS/Whatsapp) or email ask@medneed.com.

-Our support team will provide professional guidance and point you to possible sources of help as necessary.
+We will provide information and support as needed.

-You can follow our updates on brain and neurological conditions on our social channels.
+You can follow updates on brain and neurological conditions on our social channels.
 See <a href="/services/updates" >Updates</a> page.

+![Order on Medneed](/images/illustrations/med-online.jpg)

-## Placing an order
+## Placing an Order

 You can place an order for what you need also by phone call, SMS, Whatsapp or email.

-![Order on Medneed](/images/illustrations/med-online.jpg)

 **Basic Steps**